Siegler Lab at Columbia University

-Lauren is a doctoral candidate at Teachers College Columbia University in the Cognitive Studies in Education program.
-She completed her M.Ed. in Mind, Brain, and Education at Harvard Graduate School of Education and her B.S. in Special and Elementary Education at Boston University.
+Lauren is a Postdoctoral Research Associate in the Siegler Lab and an Adjunct Assistant Professor at Teachers College Columbia University.
+She recently completed her Ph.D. at Teachers College with Dr. Siegler as her advisor.
+Lauren’s dissertation explored how children understand the relations among rational number notations.
+Previously, she completed her M.Ed. in Mind, Brain, and Education at Harvard Graduate School of Education, and her B.S. in Special and Elementary Education at Boston University.
 For the last few years, Lauren has managed research projects in schools across several different countries.
 She has also worked as a research assistant in labs at Harvard, NYU, and Teachers College related to mathematics and cognition.
 Lauren has been invited to facilitate professional development workshops for hundreds of teachers and present on her research in various conference settings.
 Prior to graduate work, Lauren implemented mathematics/reading interventions for students with disabilities and taught literacy and ethics at urban schools in Boston.
-Her major research interests include rational number instruction, mathematical difficulties and disabilities, teacher/student estimation ability, and young children’s number sense.”
+Her major research interests include rational number instruction, mathematical difficulties and disabilities, teacher/student estimation ability, and young children’s number sense.

 Colleen runs a weekly Math Journal Reading Group, please email her at firstname.lastname@example.org if you are interested in joining.